 3) Approach the government officials to request your permit for your PRIVATE group to place and maintain the Nativity Scene within or directly outside, the public location.
 A sign pointing out that this Nativity Scene is erected and maintained by the Nativity Scene Committee of (name of city) will likely be required to be next to the display.
 You will also need insurance coverage - We would suggest you contact a local insurance company or person for this coverage.
 The Saturday after Thanksgiving to the Saturday after Christmas are suggested for your permit application.

 4) The Committee finds a local handy man or carpenter willing to provide his services to build a simple creche to house the Holy Family.
+To build the creche you can use pine or oak.
+Here are the dimensions we used to build the one pictured on our home page.

 5) The actual Nativity Scene is provided and shipped by a benefactor dedicated to keeping Christ in Christmas.
 The Holy Family of Joseph and Mary, the baby Jesus with crib, and the Angel announcing the birth of Christ provided at no cost to those willing to stand up and be counted on this important issue.